phoenix-dive/INST330_Table7_VEXAIMProject/README.md

 Follow the instructions [here](https://api.vex.com/aim/home/websocket/websocket_library_setup/setting_up.html) to set up the virtual environment, using this project's root folder as the root directory.

 To run the project in console, type in the console `python3 project/console_test.py`.
+Do note that this is for the model with two barrels.

 # VEX AIM Websocket Python Client